Read-The-Question/rtq-review/src/pages/md/papers/chigwell-school--11-plus--maths--2020--sample-paper-1.md

 Starting from $100$ we subtract $99$ then add $98$,
-then subtract $97$ and then add $96$ and we carry on in this way through all of the whole numbers from $100$ downwards until we reach the nuber $1$ (as shown below).
+then subtract $97$ and then add $96$ and we carry on in this way through all of the whole numbers from $100$ downwards until we reach the number $1$ (as shown below).

 Work out the final answer.
 (There is a quick way !).